quinnpertuit/chaintest/oauth_setup.md

 1. Set up the environment variables in your `.env` file
 2. Configure your OAuth provider to redirect to: `http://localhost:8000/auth/callback`
+3. Install dependencies: `pip install -r requirements.txt`
-3. Start the application: `chainlit run main.py`
+4. Start the application: `chainlit run main.py`
+5. You should see console output confirming the provider was added
-4. Visit the app - you should be redirected to login
+6. Visit the app - you should be redirected to your organization's login
-5. After login, you should see the personalized welcome message
+7. After successful login with group membership, you'll see the personalized welcome

 ## Troubleshooting